 Winning more secure election systems starts from local alliances of election officials and voters like you working together for voter-verifiable voting systems with paper backup and solid audit laws that can catch hacks and errors.

-Fill out the form below to become a election security leader, and we will follow up with information about joining the biweekly calls to get involved in the campaign in your community.
+Once you’ve signed up, we will follow up with you about joining the bi-weekly calls to get involved in the campaign in your community.
 After you fill out the form, take a look at our flow chart for the basic steps you need to take.
 Once you’ve done that, read through the more detailed step by step guide below for how to go about making elections more secure in your community.

 Steps to Secure Our Elections

 - Hold a discussion about election security: Host an organizing meeting at your house or a nearby coffee shop, library or restaurant and stream the Secure Our Vote Webinar, or hold a formal conversation within your current organizing group.
 Show a short video or use a guest speaker to educate everyone on the problem and solutions.

 - Election Security Fact Sheet

 - Short videos to help people learn about the threat and the solutions.

 - Don’t have a group to work with?
 Educate the public and build a list of people by gathering petition signatures.
 Secure Our Vote Petition.
 Petitioning pointers.

 - Email us at firstname.lastname@example.org for speaker ideas for larger events, at least 30+ people.

 - Learn about your current voting system: Figure out who your local elections officials and how are they selected?
 Determine the steps your community takes to secure elections: voter-verified paper ballots, audits after the election to check the machine count, etc.